edwin-bluekite/cakephp-restkit/README.md

 ## Support

-Do you have a question, want to see a feature or have you found a bug?
+Please use the Github issues if you found a bug, need a feature or have a question.

-Please visit our Github Issue page at https://github.com/alt3/cakephp-restkit/issues.

 ## Installation